-- Users can apply for Transnational Access by filling in the Online TA-Application Form and submitting before the deadline (30th October 2018, 13:00 Central European Time (CET).
+- Users can apply for Transnational Access by filling in the Online TA-Application Form and submitting before the deadline (14th November 2018, 13:00 CET).
 The application includes a number of documents (listed in the AQUACOSM_TA-2019_Application-Guidelines) that you should prepare before filling in the Online TA-Application Form.

 - The research group leader submits the application for the whole group, including their own CV and the CV of the users.
 An individual applicant submits the application and their CV.
 For the evaluation and selection process, it is required to use the AQUACOSM_TA-2019_CV.

 The Transnational Access (TA) AIMs to: